G33kfleek/G33kfleek/README.md

 ---

 ### 🎓 Experiences & Projects
-- Built a **Petition & Gig Platform** with real-time comments and global search 🔍
+- Built a **Petition & Gig Platform** with real-time comments and making pledges 🔍
 - Working on a **PDF → Audiobook Converter** using Firebase + AI 🎧
 - Developed a **Telegram Bot** that auto-generates YouTube Shorts 🎥
 - Experimenting with **Pedal-Powered Charging Chair** for off-grid communities ⚡
 - Collaborated with peers on **resume builder tools** (Svelte + Firebase) 📄
 - Cybersecurity researcher — exploring AI parallels to **Jarvis & Ultron** 🤖
-- Wrote a concept essay on **The Lucy Effect** (accessing your full mind/brain potential with the current tech/lifestyle) 🪐

 ---